The Incas, Treasures of Peru

 From February 29 to March 7, 2020

 Activity booklet for families The Museum is offering a free activity booklet, adding to your children’s fun and knowledge throughout their tour of the exhibition!
+Ask for it at the front desk.

 Free lectures at Pointe-à-Callière